 Silver Sabre meets Monday/Thursday 6-7pm and Saturdays 10-12.

 Many of these students use the competitive team for Off-Campus PE credit.
 This is arranged through your child's school.
 Various ISD's have different requirements.

-Athletes participating on the Competitive Teams will incur additional expenses related to coaching fees for tournaments in addition to the entry and travel expenses.
+Athletes participating in tournaments will incur expenses related to coaching fees for tournaments in addition to the entry and travel expenses.
 Coaching fees are collected by the office to reimburse the team coach for hotel, travel and per diem.
 These expenses vary from tournament to tournament and are cost-shared among the fencers attending the events.
 In addition, each fencer pays a strip fee which reimburses the coach for lost wages.
 Strip fees are a set amount per event.
 All FIT fencers attending a tournament where a coach is assigned are required to pay coaching fees.
 This does not ensure the coach will be beside your fencer 100% of the time.
 Coaches will prioritize their time with the fencers who need attention most; however, they are watching your fencer even when not by the strip.